microsoft/playwright/docs/src/locators.md

 Note that role locators **do not replace** accessibility audits and conformance tests, but rather give early feedback about the ARIA guidelines.

 :::tip When to use role locators
-This should be your first when choosing a locator.
-It is the most resilient way to locate elements, as it reflects how users and assistive technology perceive the page.
+We recommend prioritizing role locators to locate elements, as it is the closest way to how users and assistive technology perceive the page.
 :::

 ### Locate by label